Torus Knots in Adjoint Representation

 which, for the series of torus knots $T[2,n=2k+1]$, $T[3,n=3k\pm 1]$, $T[4,n=2k+1]$, $\ldots$, is equal to (the signs in front of $\sigma_{[1]}^{T[m,n]}$ are, of course, not seen in the uniform special polynomial) \be \sigma^{T[m,n]}_{\mathrm{Adj}}(A)&=&\left(\sigma_{[1]}^{[m,n]}\right)^2\nn,\\ \sigma_{[1]}^{T[2,n=2k+1]}&=&-{1\over 2}A^{n-1}\Big((n-1)A^2-(n+1)\Big)\nn,\\ \sigma_{[1]}^{T[3,n=3k\pm 1]}&=&{1\over 6}A^{2(n-1)}\Big((n-1)(n-2)A^4-2(n-1)(n+1)A^2+(n+1)(n+2)\Big)\nn,\\ \sigma_{[1]}^{T[4,n=2k+1]}&=&-{1\over 24}A^{3(n-1)}\Big((n-1)(n-2)(n-3)A^6-3(n-1)(n-2)(n+1)A^4+\nn\\ &+&3(n-1)(n+1)(n+2)A^2-(n+1)(n+2)(n+3)\Big)\nn,\\ &\ldots& \ee This, indeed, coincides with the special polynomial of the torus knot $T[m,n]$ with arbitrary coprime $m$ and $n$ in the fundamental representation: \be \boxed{ \sigma_{[1]}^{T[m,n]}= (-1)^{m+1}{1\over m}A^{(m-1)(n-1)}\cdot \sum_{k=1}^m(-1)^{k+1}\binom{n-1}{m-k}\binom{n+k-1}{k-1}A^{2(m-k)} .} \ee The symmetry of this expression in $m$ and $n$ is absolutely non-evident, but it is symmetric. \item The $A=q^2$ corresponds to the spin 1 representation of $SL(2)$, and, hence the adjoint HOMFLY-PT polynomial becomes {\bf the colored Jones polynomial}: $J^{T[m,n]}_2(q):=H^{T[m,n]}_{\mathrm{Adj}}\Big|_{A=q^2}$.
 In fact: \be \boxed{ H^{T[m,n]}_{\mathrm{Adj}}\Big|_{A=q^2}={q^{2(m-1)(n-1)}\over 1-q^6}\left(1-q^{4m+2}-q^{4n+2}+q^{4(n+m)} +q^{2(m+1)(n+1)-2}(1-q^2)\right), } \ee which coincides with the colored Jones polynomial $J_2$ of the torus knot $T[m,n]$.
 In this case, the symmetry between $m$ and $n$ is manifest. \end{itemize}

-\paragraph{Concluding remarks.} We presented an explicit formula(\ref{main}) for the adjoint HOMFLY-PT polynomial for an arbitrary torus knot $T[m,n]$.
+\paragraph{Concluding remarks.} We have presented an explicit formula (\ref{main}) for the adjoint HOMFLY-PT polynomial for an arbitrary torus knot $T[m,n]$.
+It is quite surprising to find a closed-form formula for the HOMFLY-PT polynomial in a mixed representation: until now, this was only possible for polynomials in (anti)symmetric (or, possibly, rectangular) representations (i.e., those whose square decomposition does not contain multiplicities).
+Importantly, such an explicit form is necessary for constructing universal Vogel's formulas (see \cite{BM} for the last example).

 A natural extension of the present analysis is to the case of torus links, which is considerably more involved.
 The complexity arises for two main reasons.
 First of all, the number of representations $Q$ that contribute to the r.h.s. of the Rosso-Jones formula in the case of knots is typically less than half that in the case of links.
 This is because the $m$-plethysm expansion of the adjoint representation gives rise to composite representations $(R,P)$ with $|R|=|P|=m$ only (and not all of possible representations even with this restriction emerge).
 In the case of $l$-component links, the sum in the Rosso-Jones formula runs over representations with $|R|=|P|$ equal to $mk/l$ with $k=1,\ldots,l$ (see \cite{MSSS}).
 An additional complication arises from the non-trivial multiplicities of representations appearing in the sum.
 Due to these chain of reasoning, calculating the adjoint HOMFLY-PT invariants for arbitrary links remains a challenging problem.
 It therefore represents an important topic for future investigation.

 Another essential problem that remains is to make a similar calculation for arbitrary knots, but for other groups.
 This would allow one to construct the universal invariant in the Vogel's sense.
-Finally, it would be interesting to generalize the present construction to refined Chern--Simons theory, in the spirit of \cite{BMM}. \paragraph{Acknowledgements.}
+Finally, it would be interesting to generalize the present construction to refined Chern--Simons theory, in the spirit of \cite{BMM}.